Negotiator by trade.

 Twenty years of real dealmaking.

 Imperium Negotiation Solutions, the practice IGP grew out of, has delivered dealmaking training and consulting to enterprise teams at bp, Hilton, NHS, Pfizer, Vodafone, John Deere, Adidas, and LaLiga, among others.
-IGP is the same thinking, productised and re-aimed at solo professionals.
+IGP is the same thinking, productised into AI growth infrastructure for owner-led businesses.

 Before any document, before any scope or number, this is how I intend to show up for you.
 The letter of the agreement is negotiable.
 The spirit isn't.